SWAP Technology to Modulate Wnt Pathway

 Surrozen is focused on developing uniquely-engineered antibodies that replicate the function of Wnt pathway proteins to help repair tissue damaged by disease.
 We are able to generate specific pharmacological tools for research and discovery of therapeutics to promote disease-specific tissue regeneration.
 Importantly, our approach provides a flexible and robust platform that has generated multiple human antibodies that possess either tissue, disease or cell selectivity.
-We have developed two technologies to modulate the Wnt pathway; Wnt-mimetics (SWAP) and R-spondin-mimetics (SWEETS).
+We have developed the Wnt mimetic (SWAP) technology to modulate the Wnt pathway.

 Wnt-mimetics: SWAP